h3nryh3nry/keszr/README.md

 ### Build and installation
  - Get the source from repository
+ - Get the most recent version of [ionicons.com], and extract the `fonts` folder to `www/lib/ionicframework/fonts/`
  - Import the project into **IntelXDK** (free registration needed)
  - Build an application using **IntelXDK**